-I don’t think I really thought about food - apart from the need to eat it - until I was in my very late teens.
+I don’t think I really thought very deeply about food - apart from the need to eat it - until I was in my very late teens.

 My weight readjusted itself when I returned home, moved into my own flat and started running every night after work.
 Again, despite the amount of discipline this required, I didn't overthink it, I just did it.
 When I exercise now, I deliberate for weeks over what path I should take with a need to define myself by my chosen activity: "Am I a gym member or a runner...?
 Do work out at home or join a club...?"
 Who cares?!
 Surely it doesn't matter as long as I'm not sat on my sofa?!

 I kept the exercise up intermittently and my weight more or less stabilised into early married life.
-But a couple of years later, I started realising that I probably wasn't particularly healthy, and decided to join a very famous slimming club.
+But a couple of years later, I started realising that my habits had slipped and I probably wasn't particularly healthy, so I decided to join a very famous slimming club.

 My first visit didn't disappoint on the cliche scale; merchandise everywhere, stamps and stars in books and women applauding with wild abandon for half-pound losses probably brought about by pre-weigh in bowel movements.
 But I took what I saw on the scales seriously, immediately embarking on the plan with vigour.
 Elated, I reached my goal weight and got lots of lovely stickers.